-The MLRG crew recently visited Hawaii for some well-deserved R&R (and crashed a few great restaurants while we were in the area).
+The crew visited Hawaii for some well-deserved R&R (and crashed a few great restaurants while we were in the area).
 This isn’t meant to be a complete dining guide for Hawaii — we just went for 8 days –just a recap of the places we visited and a brief opinion on each.

 Alan Wong’s, Honolulu